 Northern Virginia Campaign

-Meade returned to action on August 26, 1862, in time to lead a brigade of the Army of Virginia that performed admirably at the Second Battle of Bull Run (August 28-30, 1862).
+Meade returned to action on August 26, 1862, in time to lead a brigade of the Army of Virginia that performed admirably at the Second Battle of Bull Run (August 28-30, 1862) during the Northern Virginia Campaign.

 Battle of Fredericksburg